-As a result of the dual-class share structure and the concentration of control, holders of PubCo Class B Ordinary Shares have considerable influence over matters such as decisions regarding election of directors and other significant corporate actions.
+As a result of the dual-class share structure and the concentration of control, holders of our Class B Ordinary Shares have considerable influence over matters such as decisions regarding election of directors and other significant corporate actions.
 Such holders may take actions that are not in the best interest of us or our other shareholders.
 This concentration of control may discourage, delay or prevent a change in control of us, which could have the effect of depriving our other shareholders of the opportunity to receive a premium for their shares as part of a sale of us and may reduce our share price.
 This concentrated control will also limit the ability of other shareholders to influence corporate matters and could discourage others from pursuing any potential merger, takeover, or other change of control transactions that other shareholders may view as beneficial.

-PubCo may redeem your unexpired PubCo Public Warrants prior to their exercise at a time that is disadvantageous to you, thereby making your PubCo Public Warrants worthless, while PubCo Sponsor Warrants (so long as they are held by Sponsor or any of the Sponsor Permitted Transferees) and PubCo Class A Warrants are not redeemable.
+We may redeem your unexpired Public Warrants prior to their exercise at a time that is disadvantageous to you, thereby making your Public Warrants worthless, while Sponsor Warrants (so long as they are held by Sponsor or any of the Sponsor Permitted Transferees) and Class A Warrants are not redeemable.

-PubCo has the ability to redeem outstanding PubCo Public Warrants at any time after they become exercisable and prior to their expiration, at a price of \$0.01 per warrant, provided that the last sales price of PubCo Class A Ordinary Shares equals or exceeds \$18.00 per share (as adjusted for share splits, share dividends, reorganizations, recapitalizations and the like) on each of the 20 trading days within a 30-trading-day period ending on the third trading day prior to the date on which PubCo gives proper notice of such redemption and there is an effective registration statement covering the issuance of PubCo Class A Ordinary Shares issuable upon exercise of the PubCo Public Warrants.
-Redemption of the outstanding PubCo Public Warrants could force you (i) to exercise your PubCo Public Warrants and pay the exercise price therefor at a time when it may be disadvantageous for you to do so; (ii) to sell your PubCo Public Warrants at the then-current market price when you might otherwise wish to hold your PubCo Public Warrants; or (iii) to accept the nominal redemption price, which, at the time the outstanding PubCo Public Warrants are called for redemption, is likely to be substantially less than the market value of your PubCo Public Warrants.
-PubCo Sponsor Warrants, so long as they are held by Sponsor or any of the Sponsor Permitted Transferees, and PubCo Class A Warrants are not redeemable by us.
-For more details, see the section titled "Description of PubCo Securities-Warrants."
+We have the ability to redeem outstanding Public Warrants at any time after they become exercisable and prior to their expiration, at a price of \$0.01 per warrant, provided that the last sales price of our Class A Ordinary Shares equals or exceeds \$18.00 per share (as adjusted for share splits, share dividends, reorganizations, recapitalizations and the like) on each of the 20 trading days within a 30-trading-day period ending on the third trading day prior to the date on which we give proper notice of such redemption and there is an effective registration statement covering the issuance of our Class A Ordinary Shares issuable upon exercise of the Public Warrants.
+Redemption of the outstanding Public Warrants could force you (i) to exercise your Public Warrants and pay the exercise price therefor at a time when it may be disadvantageous for you to do so; (ii) to sell your Public Warrants at the then-current market price when you might otherwise wish to hold your Public Warrants; or (iii) to accept the nominal redemption price, which, at the time the outstanding Public Warrants are called for redemption, is likely to be substantially less than the market value of your Public Warrants.
+Our Sponsor Warrants, so long as they are held by Sponsor or any of the Sponsor Permitted Transferees, and our Class A Warrants are not redeemable by us.
+For more details, see "Item 10.
+Additional Information-B. Memorandum and Articles of Association-Warrants."